microsoft/pxt-arcade/docs/courses/csintro3/about/style.md

 ## Other

-1. As this course does not cover object oriented programming from the perspective of the implementor, instance methods are described as functions in much of the course.
+1. As this course does not cover object oriented programming (beyond what is necessary to describe creating objects), instance methods are described as functions in much of the course.